-Yogi Berra (1925-2015) is one of the best-known baseball players from his era, with a presence that is still felt to this day.
+Yogi Berra (1925-2015) is one of the best-known baseball players of his era, with a presence that is still felt today.
 He was an 18-time All-Star who won 10 World Series championships as a player, which is still the record.

 A Yankees legend, he also turned out for the Mets in later years.
-In fact, Berra was either a player, coach, or manager in every one of the 13 World Series wins that New York baseball teams recorded from 1947 through 1981.
+Berra was either a player, coach, or manager in every 13 World Series wins that New York baseball teams recorded from 1947 through 1981.
 Talk about a good luck charm!

 1948 Yogi Berra Bowman RC #6

-You’ll struggle to find better than his 1948 RC in terms of pure value.
+You’ll struggle to find pure value better than his 1948 RC.
 Produced by Bowman, it features a smaller 2 1/16″ by 2 1/2″ black and white photo of Berra in the middle, along with a thin white border.

-It’s a real piece of history and is somewhat underpriced considering how popular Berra is in terms of mainstream appeal.
+It’s a real piece of history and is somewhat underpriced, considering how popular Berra is in mainstream appeal.
 Given the age, anything above a PSA 6 will cost at least four figures, while only one copy has received a 10 grade from the service.

 1957 Topps Mickey Mantle & Yogi Berra #407

-Yogi and Mickey made the Bronx Bombers into what they are today (with a little help from someone named Babe Ruth).
+Yogi and Mickey made the Bronx Bombers into what they are today (with some help from Babe Ruth).
 The 1957 Topps Yogi Berra Mickey Mantle baseball card is a must-have for the hardcore (and wealthy) NY Yankee baseball card collectors.

 Numbered #407 the card pictures Mantle and Berra with bats slung over their shoulders while posing legs up on the steps leading out to the field.
 One of the more underrated Topps baseball cards and a great buy at the right price.